Altin Lala: International career

 Lala earned 79 caps for the Albania national team, scoring three goals between 1998 and 2011.
 At the time of his retirement, he held the national record for most appearances, a mark later surpassed by Lorik Cana in 2014.
-Known for his leadership and tenacity, Lala captained the team during several qualification campaigns and was regarded as one of Albania’s most consistent performers.
+He captained the team during several qualification campaigns and was regarded as one of Albania's most consistent performers.
 He shares the record for Albanian international with most appearances in UEFA European Championship qualifying matches, alongside Foto Strakosha, with 29 each.